gitlabhq/gitlab-runner/docs/configuration/tls-self-signed.md

 You can map a certificate file to `/etc/gitlab-runner/certs/ca.crt` on Linux, or `C:\GitLab-Runner\certs\ca.crt` on Windows.
-This user-defined `ca.crt` file is installed by the Runner helper image at startup, and used when performing operations like cloning and uploading artifacts, for example.
+This user-defined `ca.crt` file is installed by the GitLab Runner helper image at startup, and used when performing operations like cloning and uploading artifacts, for example.

 - **Linux**: